1. Skip to content

 "There's no telling which way he could go," he said, adding that he thinks Biden is "hedging his bets" in approving the defense aid drawdown ahead of the election.

-During his 2024 campaign, Trump claimed that Taiwan had taken America's chip business, and told Bloomberg in July that Taiwan should "pay the US for defense."
+During his 2024 presidential campaign, Trump has claimed that Taiwan has taken America's microchip business, and told Bloomberg in July that Taiwan should "pay the US for defense."

 Harris could diverge from Biden on Taiwan